Skip navigation

 Radial head fracture - aftercare

 The radius bone goes from your elbow to your wrist.
-The radial head is at the top of the radius bone, just below your elbow.
+The radial head is at the top of the radius bone, at the lower part of your elbow.
 A fracture is a break in your bone.

 The most common cause of a radial head fracture is falling with an outstretched arm.